MPeredaPerea/Machine_learning_projects/Banking Sector/Fraud Detection/README.md

   - Area Under the Receiver Operating Characteristic (ROC-AUC)

 ### 4. Comparison

-The performance of the models was analyzed and compared across the two scenarios (filtered vs. unfiltered datasets) to understand the impact of filtering transaction patterns on fraud detection.
+The objective of using these two methods, it's to find the most suitable algorithm for predicting Fraud.
+Increasing the amount of possibilities to find the best option.
 ---

 ## Results